A citation or ticket is a legal notice to a person charged with a violation of law, especially a minor violation. The cited person is the defendant.

 Failure to respond to the citation in the prescribed manner will result in $25 default fee being assessed; possible suspension of your driver's license with a $45 reinstatement fee; a 20% late fee being assessed if the fine is 56 days overdue; possible issuance of a warrant for your arrest and garnishment of your State Income Tax Refund or other assets by the State Treasury.

 If a defendant wishes to admit responsibility without explanation for a civil infraction, he or she must make an appearance by mail, in person or by representation.
 Admissions of responsibility are not accepted by telephone.

 To avoid late charges all admissions of responsibility must be received within 14 days from the date you received your citation (your citation may read within 6-12 days—the 60th District Court allows you 14 days).
-You do not need to call the court to confirm this.

 Cash payments are accepted in person only at the 60th District Court Records office, 990 Terrace.
 Cash, credit/debit cards, checks and money orders are accepted at the Records office windoww.
 Do no send cash payments through the mail.

 Money Order payments should be made payable to the 60th District Court.
 Please do not staple or tape your money order to the citation.

 Credit Cards may be used only for on-line or telephone payments.
 A minimal service fee will be assessed.
 For on-line payments visit: http://co.muskegon.mi.us/60thdistrict/payments_online.htm.
 To pay by telephone, call 1-888-604-7888.
 If paying by telephone please use pay location code: 7225.
 You will need your case or ticket number.

 Personal Checks payments should be made payable to the 60th District Court.
 Please do not staple or tape your check to the citation.
 Personal checks do not need to be certified.
 NSF fee of $25.00 plus possible prosecution may result from a returned check.